|121 St. Joseph St.

 |Alumni Hall 403

 Class meeets on Thursdays from 1:00 to 3:00 PM in AH 108.

-Slavic 228 offers a survey of novels and short stories written and published in Ukraine between 1900 and 2000, most of which appeared during the Soviet period in Ukrainian history.
+Slavic 228 offers a survey of Ukrainian novels and short stories written and published in Ukraine or outside its borders between 1917 and 2000, most of which appeared during the Soviet period in Ukrainian history.
 How is this literature different from those of other periods?
 Is there a Soviet Ukrainian prose style?
+How much freedom did Ukrainian authors enjoy?
+What were their thematic predilections and constraints?
 How does Ukraine's political and cultural colonial status affect the literature of this period?
 How has Ukrainian independence influenced Ukrainian literature?